sircam-html/teamwork/README.md

 ## Landing page
-- Profile for web management staff.
+- Web profile for an small website management staff.